How did it start

 Member

 Project fresh start organisation means a lot to me because of its mission to provide nutritional food and reducing food waste, to anyone in need of a delicious meal.
 In my previous career as a youth worker as well as volunteer with church organisations, I provided welfare support with food, clothing and shelter, but I felt the food we were providing, didn't have much nutritional value, which I felt, was a gap in the system.
-This is where I feel project fresh start is bridging that gap and now we have the community fridge, we are able to provide this food more frequently and reach the people who need it.
+This is where I feel project fresh start is bridging that gap and now we have the community fridges, we are able to provide this food more frequently and reach the people who need it.

 Can't wait to see what the future has installed for this fantastic organisation.